-UX writing appeared to save the day.
-Like designers, UX Writers had the empathy and communications skills to advocate for users with clear, concise text.
-They understood exactly what users needed to know at just the right moment to move through a series of screens or use a computer to get work done.
+UX Writers appeared to save the day.
+Like designers, UX Writers had the empathy and communications skills to advocate for users with clear, concise copy.
+They understood exactly what users needed to know at just the right moment to move through a screen or complete a task.

 The fundamental job of the UX Writer is to help users understand the why and the how at each step of a task so that it feels simple and uncomplicated.
 If an app is confusing or lacks proper guidance, that’s called friction.

-UX Writers and Content Designers look critically at screen designs and flows and think about how they might be easier for users to understand.
+UX Writers are interface designers.
+We look critically at screen designs and flows and think about how they might be easier for users to understand.
 The UX Writer evaluates the screens and might make suggestions to the product designer.

-In this Pinterest screen, for example, we could redesign this experience to make it easier.
-Instead of clicking Invite many times for each contact added, users could first check off the names of all the people they want to add.
-Then they could click a single Invite button at the bottom of the screen to invite all the contacts at once.
+In this Pinterest screen, for example, users could first check off the names of all the people they want to add.
+Then they could click a single Invite button at the bottom of the screen instead of clicking Invite many times for each contact added.
 A subtle improvement, but important for ease-of-use.

-If you love efficient well-constructed information, understand that all copy is also relationship-building, and notice when user interfaces are hard to use, then you have good instincts.
+So, how do you know if you’d make a good UX Writer?
+If you love efficient well-constructed dialog, understand that all copy is also relationship-building, and notice when interfaces are hard to use, then you have good instincts.

 To succeed, you’ll want to match those instincts with these skills: